gen1us2k/ory-full-stack/README.md

 ```
 api - A Flask application that implements Reddit REST API using Flask-Restful.
 Uses Oauth.
-auth - A Flask application that enables integration between Kratos and Hydra
+consent - A Flask application that enables integration between Kratos and Hydra
 hydra - Configuration folder for Ory Hydra
 keto - Configuration folder for Ory Keto
 kratos - Configuration folder for Ory Kratos